MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Introduction

-Overall, our main contributions are listed as follows: \\ $\bullet$ We propose a novel fully native pre-trained large diffusion Vision-Language-Action (VLA) model with unified multi-modal instruction and generation, dubbed \model. \\ $\bullet$ We present a complete training pipeline for \model, including large-scale pre-training and fine-tuning. \\ $\bullet$ Extensive experiments and analysis across multiple benchmarks in both simulation and real-world demonstrate our \model outperforms existing SOTA VLAs.
+Overall, our main contributions are listed as follows: \\ $\bullet$ We introduce \model, a fully native, pretrained large diffusion VLA model that unifies multi-modal instruction and generation. \\ $\bullet$ We develop an end-to-end training pipeline combining large-scale cross-embodiment pre-training with task-specific fine-tuning. \\ $\bullet$ Extensive simulation and real-world experiments demonstrate that \model consistently outperforms prior SOTA VLAs.